Germany Visa Types: Requirements, and Application Process 2025

 - 4C.
 Self-Employment Visa: If you have ambitions of starting your own business or working as a freelancer in Germany, a visa for self-employment can help you turn your entrepreneurial dreams into reality.
 A visa for self-employment is issued for up to 3 years, while the freelance visa is valid for 3 months

-How to Apply for a Germany Visa?
+How to Apply for a German Visa from India?

 You can apply for the Germany visa type by following the step-by-step instructions listed below: